top of page

 Best time for hiking in the Rif Mountains of Morocco

 Regardless of when you choose to go hiking in the Rif Mountains, be sure to apply sunscreen as the power of the sun at altitude can be deceptive.
-It’s also important to drink plenty of water - depending on the route, there are streams and cascades where you can refill along the way.
+It’s also important to drink plenty of water.
+Depending on the route, there may be streams and cascades where you can refill along the way.
+But bring water with you, just in case.

-Aside from a pair of sturdy hiking boots, be sure to pack extra layers of clothing and a rain jacket as the weather can be unpredictable in this region.
+Aside from a pair of sturdy hiking boots and perhaps hiking poles, be sure to pack extra layers of clothing and a rain jacket.
+The weather can be highly unpredictable in the Rif Mountains of Morocco - having layers to put on and take off as conditions change is essential.

 Guide to hiking in the Rif Mountains, Morocco